zhmcclient/python-zhmcclient/docs/cli.rst

       $ zhmc cpc list
       . . . <list of CPCs managed by this HMC>

   As you can see from this example, the password is only prompted for when creating the session, and the session-id stored in the shell environment is utilized in the ``zhmc cpc list`` command, avoiding another password prompt.

   Using the session-id from the environment is also a performance improvement, because it avoids the HMC Logon operation that otherwise would take place.

-We believe that storing passwords in shell scripting environments should be avoided for security reasons, and using the session-id from the ZHMC_SESSION_ID environment variable should be a reasonable compromise between security and convenience.
+* by storing the HMC password in the ZHMC_PASSWORD environment variable.

-The ZHMC_HOST and ZHMC_USERID environment variables act as defaults for the corresponding command line options.
+The ZHMC_HOST, ZHMC_USERID, and ZHMC_PASSWORD environment variables act as
+defaults for the corresponding command line options.

 .. _`CLI commands`:

 CLI commands